My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Compensation structure

-Make this real.
-You’re hiring this person within 90 days, whether through a contractor, part-time, or full-time.
+Make this concrete: you are hiring this person within 90 days—whether that’s as a contractor, a part-time hire, or a full-time team member.

 Day 5: Research Your Hire